cowprotocol/docs/docs/cow-protocol/reference/core/auctions/competition_rules.md

 sidebar_position: 2
 ---

-# The current rules of the solver competition
+# Rules of the solver competition

 All solvers participating in the solver competition must abide by certain rules.
 In this section, we outline all these rules, which are naturally split into two classes: (1) the ones enforced explicitly by the smart contract and the offchain protocol infrastructure, and (2) the so-called social consensus rules.